Japan’s OECM and related policy

 A. Activities to maintain the high biodiversity conservation value

-→ These sites have high biodiversity conservation values that meet the criteria of OECM
+→ These sites have biodiversity conservation values that meet the criteria of OECM

 B. Restoration or creation activities in degraded ecosystems or previously developed sites

-→ Through the implementation of the activity plans, these sites are assumed to have high biodiversity conservation values
+→ Through the implementation of the activity plans, these sites are expected to gain biodiversity conservation values

-The sites where certified activities are implemented are called “Nationally Certified Sustainably Managed Natural Sites”.
+The sites where certified activities are implemented are called “Kyosei Sites”.

 (2) Establish an agreement system

-Those municipalities, etc. certified as ② may enter “biodiversity maintenance agreements” with landowners, etc. so that they may implement the activities on a long-term, more stable basis.
+Those municipalities, etc. certified as ② may enter “biodiversity maintenance agreements” with landowners and other relevant parties, enabling the activities to be implemented on a long-term, more stable basis.

 In the enhancement activity plan, goals as ecological status to be achieved should be set based on the current ecological status and issues at each site.
 And the plan of activities necessary to achieve the goals are described.